GRASS VALLEY: THE TOWN

 Our house was separated from the main part of town by a park, and next to it a large rodeo grounds with race track, bleachers and a grandstand.
-Next to the grandstand were high wood fences that formed holding corrals and chutes for bucking horses and other rodeo animals.
+Next to the grandstand were high fences made of horizontal wood planks that formed holding corrals and chutes for bucking horses and other rodeo animals.
 We loved to play in those corrals and in the grandstand.
 Later, all those structures were torn down and a new one-story grade school was built where the race track had been.
-If it had been there when we lived there, we would only have had to walk across the road to go to school instead of from one end of town to the other.
+If it had been there when we lived in Grass Valley, we would only have had to walk across the road to go to school instead of from one end of town to the other.

 Grass Valley was a full-fledged, thriving little town back in the 1930’s before our lives became dominated by automobiles.
-After that, it became less expensive to drive to the The Dalles to shop, so the towns started to diminish.
+After that, buying groceries in The Dalles on trips there for other necessities, such as doctors and dentists, saved money, so the towns started to diminish.
 Our town was typical of the towns that were spaced ten miles apart up the length of Sherman County.
-There were two grocery stores, a meat market, bank, post office, drug store, hardware/farm equipment store, a barber shop, library, saddle/harness/shoe repair shop, theater, garage, service station, hotel, a school house that housed the elementary grades plus a high school.
+There were two grocery stores, a meat market, bank, post office, drug store, hardware/farm equipment store, a barber shop, library, hotel, garage, saddle/harness/shoe repair shop, movie theater, service station, a school house that housed the elementary grades plus a high school.
 There were three churches: Baptist, Methodist and Catholic.
 At the south end of town was a Tum-a-lum lumber company, the co-operative grain elevator and a fuel oil company.
-At the north end of town, in the park, there was a large pavilion where dances and other public affairs were held.
+At the north end of town there was a park which was between the rodeo grounds and the highway on the east side.
+In the park was a large pavilion where dances and other public affairs were held.
 It had a stage which was used for lavish grade school Christmas plays.
 At the north end there was also our ranch, so close that it seemed to be in town since town houses were strung out along the highway to within a quarter mile of the ranch house.

 One pleasant feature, that we took for granted, was that our town had lots of trees.
 They were Cottonwoods and Silver Poplars, those kinds that grow easily from seeds that float through the air in cotton, like summer snow storms, and pile in drifts in the fence corners.